 Warren Dunes State Park

-Warren Dunes is a very popular state park because of the sandy beach and its close to Chicago.
+Warren Dunes is a popular state park because of its sandy beach and proximity to Chicago.

 There are 219 campsites spread over two camping areas: Mount Randall and Hildebrandt.
-Mount Randall has electrical hook-ups, modern bathhouses, and a gift shop that sell souvenirs and camping essentials.
-Hildebrandt is non-electric tent sites only.
+Mount Randall has electrical hook-ups, modern bathhouses, and a gift shop that sells souvenirs and camping essentials.
+Hildebrandt only has non-electric tent sites.

-The beach area is really big with four large parking lots.
-During the summer the buildings are open which include bathrooms, a gift shop, and numerous food opportunities.
+The beach area is huge, with four large parking lots.
+The buildings, which include bathrooms, a gift shop, and numerous food opportunities, are open during the summer.

 Take a long walk along the beach or enjoy a game of volleyball.
 Opposite the beach is a large dune to climb.

-We were not fans of Warren Dunes when we first visited because I had bruised ribs and it was raining.
-Two weeks later, we stopped by on our way back to Illinois after circling the mitten of Michigan and it was sunny and felt magical.
+We were not fans of Warren Dunes when we first visited because I had bruised ribs, and it was raining.
+Two weeks later, we stopped by on our way back to Illinois after circling the mitten of Michigan.
+It was sunny and felt magical.
 We fell in love and have returned since.

 Stops Along Lake Michigan

 Thirty minutes North of Warren Dunes is the Saint Joseph lighthouse.
 Walk along the breakwater and take a lighthouse tour.
 There is (paid) parking in the Tiscornia Park lot.
-We were able to park there in our small motorhome on a mid-week visit.
+We could park there in our small motorhome on a mid-week visit.

 Stop at Saugatuck State Park and enjoy a hike up and over the dunes to the beautiful beach overlook.